juji-io/site/blog/where-is-artificial-intelligence-ai-how-to-make-a-chatbot-smart.md

 ---
 A while back, I wrote a blog on ["Chatbot Tsunami"](https://juji.io/blog/chatbot-tsunami-the-good-bad/), mentioning that our world is now inundated with chatbots, including both "[good ones](https://www.newvoicesnasem.org/post/using-artificial-intelligence-to-combat-misinformation-about-covid-19)" that can help us fulfill our requests and "bad ones" that can hardly understand or achieve anything.

-Since Juji aims at powering all good chatbots with the smarts needed to help users, I had assumed two things:
+Since Juji aims at powering "good" chatbots with the smarts needed to help users, I had assumed two things:

 * Everyone would know what these smarts are; and
 * Everyone could tell whether a chatbot has such or any smarts.

 Until recently, I realized that my two assumptions were wrong.

 A few weeks ago, I was demoing our [conversational AI (AI chatbot) platform](https://juji.io/juji-platform/) to a customer.
-In this demo, I showed how to build a chatbot as a personal healthcare assistant that can check in on a user on a daily basis (Figure 1).
+In this demo, I showed how to build a chatbot as a personal healthcare assistant that can check in on a user daily (Figure 1).

 ![A chat between a chatbot and a user where a chatbot asks how the user is feeling.](/assets/uploads/fig1.png "Figure 1.
 A screenshot showing a Juji chatbot as a personal healthcare assistant to greet a user daily.")